datafold/data-diff/README.md

 data-diff collects anonymous usage data to help our team improve the tool and to apply development efforts to where our users need them most.

-We capture two events, one when the data-diff run starts and one when it finished.
+We capture two events, one when the data-diff run starts and one when it is finished.
 No user data or potentially sensitive information is or ever will be collected.
 The captured data is limited to:

 - Operating System and Python version